-We believe there is a growing demand for high performance and low power signal processing IPs and specialized AI platforms incorporating all the necessary hardware and software for target applications.
+We believe there is a growing demand for high performance and low power signal processing IPs and specialized AI platforms and software incorporating all the necessary hardware and software for target applications.
 Our IP portfolio is strategically aligned to allow us to exploit the most lucrative "design gaps" in the growing demand for smarter, connected devices.
-As CEVA offers expertise developing complete solutions in a number of key growth markets, including cellular baseband, wireless infrastructure, cellular IoT, advanced imaging, computer vision, deep neural networks, sound and audio processing and analytics, Wi-Fi, Bluetooth and AI, we believe we are well positioned to take full advantage of this growing demand.
+As CEVA offers expertise developing complete solutions in a number of key growth markets, including, 5G cellular baseband, wireless wearables, robots, automotive and IoT.
+For these markets, we offer a comprehensive portfolio of connectivity and smart sensing, which include various types of specialized DSPs for 5G, computer vision, sound, AI processors, Wi-Fi, Bluetooth and NB-IoT solutions, sensor fusion and sound software.
+We believe we are well positioned to take full advantage of this growing demand.
 To capitalize on this industry shift, we intend to:

-- develop and enhance our range of DSP cores and AI processors with additional features, performance and capabilities; - develop and expand our short range wireless IPs and customer base, providing the newest standards and the most complete offerings to streamline our customers' deployments; - develop high-end DSP enhanced and expanded customer base in the base station market; - enrich our offering and customer base in cellular IoT; - go up the 'value chain' by adding and charging for software for our voice and / or our audio products; - expand our presence in AI for edge SoC market by capitalizing on our AI processors and software technologies; - differentiate and expand in the computer vision market by adding and charging for software, in particular SLAM; - continue to develop and enhance our range of complete and highly integrated platform solutions to deliver to our licensing partners a complete and verified system solution; - continue to invest in strategic technologies that enable us to strengthen our presence in existing market or enter new addressable markets; - capitalize on our relationships and leadership within our worldwide community of semiconductor and OEM licensees who are developing CEVA-based solutions; - capitalize on our technology leadership in the development of advanced processor technologies and connectivity IPs to create and develop new, strategic relationships with OEMs and semiconductor companies to replace their internal DSPs or incumbent DSP suppliers with CEVA-based solutions; and - capitalize on our IP licensing and royalty business model which we believe is the best vehicle for a pervasive adoption of our technology and allows us to focus our resources on research and development of new licensable technologies and applications.
+- develop and enhance our range of DSP cores and edge AI hybrid processors with additional features, performance and capabilities; - develop and expand our short range wireless IPs and customer base, providing the newest standards and the most complete offerings to streamline our customers' deployments;

+- continue to develop new generation of high performance DSPs to pursue opportunities and grow our footprint in the 5G handset, cellular IoT base station RAN market; - go up the 'value chain' by adding and charging for software for our voice and / or our audio products; - expand our presence in AI for edge SoC market by capitalizing on our AI processors and CDNN graph compiler software technologies; - continue to develop and enhance our range of complete and highly integrated platform solutions to deliver to our licensing partners a complete and verified system solution; - continue to prudently invest in strategic technologies that enable us to strengthen our presence in existing market or enter new addressable markets; - capitalize on our relationships and leadership within our worldwide community of semiconductor and OEM licensees who are developing CEVA-based solutions; - capitalize on our technology leadership in the development of advanced processor technologies and connectivity IPs to create and develop new, strategic relationships with OEMs and semiconductor companies to replace their internal DSPs or incumbent DSP suppliers with CEVA-based solutions; and - capitalize on our IP licensing and royalty business model which we believe is the best vehicle for a pervasive adoption of our technology and allows us to focus our resources on research and development of new licensable technologies and applications.